pattonsgirl/Spring2020-CEG2350/Lab07/README.md

 If you've lost or forgotten your key, you'll need to provision a new stack in AWS Educate and create a new key.
 See [Remaking your AWS Educate environment](../../..) for instructions.

-## Part 1 - More Git Practice (1 pt)
+## Part 1 - More Git Practice
 1. Go to your AWS Educate environment.
-2. In your CEG2350 git repository, create a new folder called `Lab06`.
+2. In your CEG2350 git repository, create a new folder called `Lab07`.
 3. Add the folder for tracking, and commit and push the folder to your GitHub repository.

+## Part 2 - Regular Expression Challenge
+1. Create a file in `Lab07` called `regex-demo.md`.
+What does the .md extension mean for a git repository?
+2. Craft a regular expression that meets the following criteria.
+*
+3. Write two examples the regular expression works with and one example that will not work.
+4. Commit and push your `regex-demo.md` into your git repo.
+Write the command you used.

-## Part 2 - Intro to Scripts & Regular Expressions (9 pts)
+## Part 3 - Intro to Scripts
-1. Create a file in `Lab06` called `sortme.txt`.
+1. Create a file in `Lab07` called `sortme.txt`.
 It should have the contents below:
 ```
 9.1
 43.7